KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-PGA by mumblebaj](https://github.com/mumblebaj/MMM-PGA)

-1. Deprecated: Found `require('request')` in file `ESPN.js`: Replace it with built-in fetch.
+1. Recommendation: Found `'node-fetch'` in file `ESPN.js`: Replace it with built-in fetch.
-2. Deprecated: Found `require('request')` in file `FEDEXCUP.js`: Replace it with built-in fetch.
+2. Recommendation: Found `'node-fetch'` in file `FEDEXCUP.js`: Replace it with built-in fetch.
 3. Typo: Found `Magic Mirror` in file `MMM-PGA.js`: Replace it with `MagicMirror²`.
 4. Recommendation: Found `XMLHttpRequest` in file `MMM-PGA.js`: Replace it with built-in fetch.
-5. Deprecated: Found `require('request')` in file `OWGR.js`: Replace it with built-in fetch.
+5. Recommendation: Found `'node-fetch'` in file `OWGR.js`: Replace it with built-in fetch.
 6. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 7. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 8. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 9. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+10. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-10. Outdated: Found `MichMich/MagicMirror` in file `package.json`: Replace it by `MagicMirrorOrg/MagicMirror`.
+11. Outdated: Found `MichMich/MagicMirror` in file `package.json`: Replace it by `MagicMirrorOrg/MagicMirror`.
-11. Recommendation: Found `XMLHttpRequest` in file `favorites.js`: Replace it with built-in fetch.
+12. Recommendation: Found `XMLHttpRequest` in file `favorites.js`: Replace it with built-in fetch.
-12. Recommendation: Found `new Date()` in file `favorites.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+13. Recommendation: Found `new Date()` in file `favorites.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-13. Recommendation: No ESLint configuration was found.
+14. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-14. The branch name is 'master'.
+15. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-PGHBus by yuhanx0728](https://github.com/yuhanx0728/MMM-PGHBus)